Climate accountability depends on GHG accounting.

 - Enable the expansion of access to reliable GHG emissions and removal data; and

-- Strengthen the interoperability of digital carbon accounting infrastructures.
+- Strengthen the interoperability of digital GHG accounting infrastructures.

-To that end, the Carbon Call signatories commit to report greenhouse gas emissions and offset information:
+The mission and ambitions of the Carbon Call will not materialize overnight.
+Therefore, private sector member organizations also commit to reporting greenhouse gas emissions and offset information:

 - Comprehensively report GHG emissions across all Scopes of Emissions (Scope 1, 2, 3) and all classes of GHGs in line with available methodologies and best practices.